Maria Komnene, Queen of Jerusalem: Succession dispute

-Completely disabled due to leprosy, Baldwin IV lay on his deathbed in early 1185.
-He arranged for Sibylla's son, Baldwin V, to undergo a crown-wearing ceremony after which Balian expressed his family's support by carrying the boy to banquet on his shoulders.
+Having become completely disabled as leprosy progressed, Baldwin IV lay on his deathbed in early 1185.
+He arranged for Sibylla's son, Baldwin V, to undergo a crown-wearing ceremony after which Maria's husband, Balian, expressed their family's support for the boy by carrying him to banquet on his shoulders.
 The High Court awarded regency to Raymond of Tripoli.
-Raymond demanded that, in the case of Baldwin V's death, the decision of whether the crown should pass to "Sibylla, who was the daughter of Countess Agnes" or "Isabella, who was the daughter of Queen Maria", would be made by the pope, the Holy Roman emperor, and the kings of England and France.
-Baldwin died after the barons promised to uphold this condition.
+Raymond demanded that, in the case of Baldwin V's death, the decision of whether the crown should pass to Sibylla ("the daughter of Countess Agnes") or Isabella ("the daughter of Queen Maria") would be made by the pope, the Holy Roman emperor, and the kings of England and France.
+Baldwin IV died after the barons promised to uphold this condition.

-Baldwin V died in mid-1186.
+The boy king Baldwin V died of unknown causes in mid-1186.
 Sibylla hurried to Jerusalem to claim the throne.
-She and her supporters secured most of the royal domain while Raymond summoned the High Court to Nablus.
-The meeting was attended by Maria, Isabella, Humphrey, the Ibelins, and likely Raymond's stepsons.
-When news reached of Sibylla and Guy's coronation in Jerusalem reached them, Raymond suggested crowning Isabella and Humphrey as rival monarchs.
-The argument that Isabella had better claim than Sibylla because she was born in their father's reign while Sibylla had been born earlier probably came from Maria and the Byzantine tradition of porphyrogeniture.
+She and her supporters secured most of the royal domain while Raymond summoned the High Court to Maria's city of Nablus.
+The meeting was attended by Maria, Isabella, Humphrey, the Ibelins, and likely Raymond's stepsons, Hugh, William, and Ralph.
+When news of Sibylla and Guy's coronation in Jerusalem reached them, Raymond suggested crowning Isabella and Humphrey as rival monarchs.
+The argument that Isabella had a better claim than Sibylla because she was born in their father's reign while Sibylla had been born earlier probably came from Maria and the Byzantine tradition of porphyrogeniture, posits historian Jonathan Riley-Smith.
 Humphrey was unwilling to cause a civil war, however, and foiled the plan by sneaking out of Nablus and submitting to Sibylla.
-The rest of the nobility convened in Nablus then arrived to submit as well, except Baldwin of Ibelin and Raymond.
+After that the rest of the nobility convened in Nablus, except Baldwin of Ibelin and Raymond, arrived to submit as well.